jsta/glatos-spatial_workshop_materials/_episodes/05-vector-raster-integration.md

 spatial object that will be used to crop the raster.
 R will use the `extent` of the spatial object as the cropping boundary.

-To illustrate this, we will crop the Bathymetry Model (CHM) to only include the area of interest (AOI).
-Let's start by plotting the full extent of the CHM data and overlay where the AOI falls within it.
+To illustrate this, we will crop the elevation surface to only include the area of interest (AOI).
+Let's start by plotting the full extent of the elevation data and overlay where the AOI falls within it.
 The boundaries of the AOI will be colored blue, and we use `fill = NA` to make the area transparent.

 ~~~